Finally, my In Five Years Literary Date is here! I’ve been soaking and marinating it for you all in my slow cooker to get it just right.

-Since Dannie saw herself in DUMBO, which by the way, stands for Down Under the Manhattan Bridge Overpass when back in her present-day, she decides to go explore the area to see the same things she saw in her dream or whatever the heck it was.
+Since Dannie saw herself in DUMBO, which Google tells me, stands for Down Under the Manhattan Bridge Overpass, when back in her present-day, she decides to go explore the area to see the same things she saw in her dream or whatever the heck it was.

 I love the area because it’s right by the water, so I was happy to go spend some time there.

 It started off a little awkwardly here-